-Reasons to Verify Your CNA License
+Common Reasons for CNA License Verification

 If you believe that you possess a valid CNA license, why would you need to verify its status?
 First of all, do you even know when it is due to expire?
 Even if it was recently issued or renewed, do you know if any complaints have been placed on your record?
 Furthermore, how can you be sure that the information on your license is accurate?

-Common reasons to verify a CNA license include:
+Common reasons for CNA license verification include:

-- Is it active? - The first and most obvious reason to need to verify a CNA license is to check whether it is currently active.
+The first and most obvious reason to need to verify a CNA license is to check whether it is currently active.
 By the same token, you may need to verify your license simply to figure out when it is due to expire.
 It is important to confirm the status of your CNA license at certain times, including whenever you need to apply for jobs because prospective employers will definitely check.

-- Is it clear? - One of the main reasons that states require CNAs to be licensed is to track complaints that may be filed against them.
+One of the main reasons that states require CNAs to be licensed is to track complaints that may be filed against them.
 Without this kind of oversight, CNAs who have received serious complaints or an excessive number of complaints may continue on without any sort of review.
 Similarly, CNAs who have faced disciplinary action may need to take additional steps to show the state that they are competent to continue working.

-- Is it accurate? - One of the worst things that you can do concerning your CNA license is to assume that everything on it is accurate.
+One of the worst things that you can do concerning your CNA license is to assume that everything on it is accurate.
 Just because the initial copy of your license was proven accurate doesn't mean that it has remained so.
 Complaints may inaccurately appear on your record, for instance, or your name may have changed but wasn't updated.
 You don't want prospective employers to find inaccurate information, so it is wise to occasionally verify your CNA license.

-- When does it expire? - Sometimes, you just need to verify your CNA license to confirm when it is due to expire, for instance, if you forgot to make a note of it on your calendar.
+Sometimes, you just need to verify your CNA license to confirm when it is due to expire, for instance, if you forgot to make a note of it on your calendar.
 It is also smart to confirm the expiration date every few months to ensure that nothing goes awry.
 It is important to keep your license number stored somewhere, but if you misplace it, you can verify your CNA license to obtain it.

-Ways to Verify Your CNA License
+Common Ways on How to Verify a CNA License

-- Online verification - The vast majority of state licensing authorities that handle CNA licensing maintain websites and online portals that streamline various aspects of the licensing process.
+The vast majority of state licensing authorities that handle CNA licensing maintain websites and online portals that streamline various aspects of the licensing process.
 This typically includes the ability to verify the status of a CNA license, which can usually be done by providing your full name or your license number.
 Online records are usually public, and they contain information like your current employer; your original certification date; the expiration date of your license; and any complaints that have been filed against you.

-- Verification by mail - Some states do not offer online verification, so you may have no choice but to verify by mail.
+Some states do not offer online verification, so you may have no choice but to verify by mail.
 If you need a physical copy of your license and the information on your record, you will have to complete a request form and submit it to your state's licensing authority.
 Note that you may need your license number.
 You may also have to contact the licensing authority to request this information, and some states will only issue paper copies one time.

-Finally, if you are actively seeking employment and don't have a copy of your license for a prospective employer, that employer may verify the status of your CNA license through your state's nurse aide registry.
+Finally, if you are actively seeking employment and don't have a copy of your license for a prospective employer, that employer may conduct your CNA license verification through your state's nurse aide registry.
 Again, however, this type of registry may not exist in your state, so this option may not be available.

 How to Deal with Incorrect Information